Involution game with migration and spatial heterogeneity of social resources

 \section{Results and Discussion}

-We systematically investigate how resource heterogeneity and agent mobility shape involutionary dynamics.
-The main observable is $F_D$, the fraction of agents adopting the high-effort strategy D. We also monitor the spatial distribution $P_{M_1}$, the proportion of agents located in the $M_1$ region.
+We systematically investigate how resource heterogeneity and agent mobility shape involution dynamics.
+The main observable is $F_D$, the fraction of agents adopting the high\text{-}effort strategy D. We also monitor the spatial distribution $P_{M_1}$, the proportion of agents located in the $M_1$ region.